Glogang3hunna/Beta-Avorion-Turret-Ui-Editor/UiTurretEditor/README.md

 ![Example Image](https://i.imgur.com/imF5MLj.png)

-You select the turret you want to upgrade and drag it to the big box.
+This is Avorion [beta] UIturretEditor You select the turret you want to upgrade and drag it to the big box.
 Then you can select up to 5 additional turrets to destroy and drag them to the smaller boxes.
 The more turrets you select, the bigger the upgrade performed to the selected turret.
 The tech level of the turrets you scrap is also part of the